 See a list of Zachary Huang's publications on Google Scholar.

 At MSU, Prof. Huang’s main responsibilities include research, extension, and teaching.
-He is known for developing the social inhibition model (at UIUC), which explains how nurse to forager transition is regulated; the mitezapper, which is a non-chemical control for the infamous Varroa destructor; his cyberbee.net (started in 1997 but developed mainly at MSU) for extension; and award-winning photographs.
+He is known for developing the social inhibition model (at UIUC) which explains how nurse to forager transition is regulated, the mitezapper which is a non-chemical control for the infamous Varroa destructor, his cyberbee.net (started in 1997 but developed mainly at MSU) for extension, and award winning photographs.
 He was awarded the J.I.
 Hambleton Award for Outstanding Research by the Eastern Apicultural Society of North American Inc. August 2008.
 One honey bee scientist in North America is awarded each year and previous awardees include Prof. Gene Robinson, Member of the National of Sciences and Swanlund Chair at UIUC, Prof. Robert Page, former Provost at Arizona State University, and Prof. Thomas Seeley, Chair of Neurobiology and Behavior at Cornell University.

 Current assignment: Research 75% | Extension 15% | Service 10%

 My lab focuses how stresses affect honey bees.
 Stresses include parasites (mites), pathogens (Nosema), insecticides (neonictinoids), temperature and transportation.
 Our most recent results During the last five years my research program has focused on reproductive biology of Varroa destructor (varroa mites) and a fungal pathogen of honey bees (Nosema ceranae).
 We gained much understanding of whether and why varroa mites prefer younger workers (nurses) in more realistic colony conditions.
 Prior studies on host preference by this parasite has only used Petri-dishes and cages and not in colony settings.
 With Nosema ceranae, we have found that infection methods can cause a difference in worker mortality in cage studies, and mixed infection of two species of Nosema (N. ceranae and N. apis) are more deadly to caged honey bees, and these effects are also seen in colony settings.
 We are now studying whether immune priming using inactivated Nosema spores can product honey bees.